 Back in the spring of 2006, I was a part of a group tour to Turkey and Greece.
 And very fortunately, our time there coincided with the Greek Orthodox Easter.

-In Greece, as in many Mediterranean cultures, Easter preparations begin on Holy Thursday with meaningful rituals, including dying eggs in red only–symbolizing rebirth, renewal, and the blood of Christ.
+In Greece, as in many Mediterranean cultures, Easter preparations begin on Holy Thursday with meaningful rituals, including dying eggs in red only--symbolizing rebirth, renewal, and the blood of Christ.

 These same eggs are often used as decoration for the popular Greek Easter bread known as tsoureki, which is only one of many Easter breads and baked goods we encountered on our tour.
 In fact, you'll find similar breads throughout the region to celebrate the holiday, like the Italian version that's seasoned with citrus zest rather than anise and sesame.

-What is Tsoureki?
+What is Tsoureki Bread?

-Tsoureki, Greek Easter bread, is a sweeter brioche-like bread that is enriched with eggs and butter–ingredients that are forbidden during the 48-day long Lenten season.
+Tsoureki, Greek Easter bread, is a sweeter brioche-like bread that is enriched with eggs and butter--ingredients that are forbidden during the 48-day long Lenten season.

 I surveyed several recipes to come up with an easy, more accessible Greek Easter bread recipe.
 And for flavoring, I borrowed a bit of an Egyptian twist by adding anise seed, which is actually not too foreign to Greek baking.
 Some recipes also use fennel seed.